dwnhgyl/LegendaryRL/perks&&powers.md

 **Call Fog**: 4 turns.
 Creates a large hidden area of effect centered on a targeted space (place anywhere, line of sight unnecessary).
 Spaces in this area of effect will randomly emit “Fog” gas for a long duration.
 The result is fog appearing in that area over a number of turns, potentially spilling into areas outside the radius if possible.
 3 consecutive tiles of fog block line of sight for everything but the player, and any creature standing a fog space receives a significant hide bonus and a small sneak bonus.
 Unlike other effects that alter terrain, this makes no noise.

+**Chilling Coalescence**: 5 turns.
+All enemies in a small aoe suffer the "coalescence" debuff for a short time, taking light cold damage and suffering slow movement for the duration.
+Empty tiles within the aoe have a 20% chance of becoming ice block walls for the duration of the spell.

 **Fireball**: 3 turns.
 Shoots a projectile which, upon hitting an enemy, a wall, or the targeted space, deals moderate fire damage in a moderate aoe.
 Notably, damage dropoff only reaches half damage at the edge of the radius, unlike other aoe damage effects.
 The projectile has a speed of 4 spaces per round.
 Fireball deals (60-Spellpower)% damage to the caster.

 **Lightning Bolt**: 3 turns.
 Shoots an instantaneous projectile which can travel through any number of enemy spaces, dealing moderate lightning damage to each enemy it passes through.